 - There are many inaccurate tests on the market: Most food sensitivity tests are testing to see if you have an antibody to a certain food (usually IgG but occasionally IgM).
 There are a couple of problems with this method.
 The first is that there are many ways to react to a food (cytokines, prostaglandins, other antibodies, etc.).
 So this allows for many FALSE negatives.
 Also, IgG can be present even when the body is not reacting to a food.
 This can lead to FALSE positives.
 Most food sensitivity testing out there is only 60% accurate!
 You would have almost as good of a chance of flipping a coin as you down down a list of foods.

 - Cost: Food sensitivity tests are not cheap and they are usually not covered by insurance.
 Tests like the Elisa (that only test one antibody) are usually about $150 (and that’s for 60% accuracy!)
 The MRT (discussed below) is $325.
-With the tests, you also need to factor in either a doctor visit or a visit to another health professional.
+With the tests, you also need to factor in either doctor visits or a visits to other health practitioners.

-If you end up decided you would like to go the testing route, you can book a free discovery call with me to see if we would be a good fit to work together.
-There is a button below this post.
+If you end up deciding you would like to address your food sensitivities, intolerances, or allergies with homeopathy, you can book a free discovery call with me to see if we would be a good fit to work together.

 Either way, best of luck investigating and healing your food sensitivities.
-Once you get your foundation of health (the gut) in order, you can expect drastic improvements in your health and energy.
+Once you address your food sensitivities, not only will your symptoms go away, but you can expect drastic improvements in your health and energy.

 Keep in touch!